1. Where is the Student Section of the Budget and Finance Office located?

 Whether a bank card is accepted online or at a store depends on the payment network (Visa, MasterCard, etc.) it belongs to.
 The logo of the card company is shown on your bank card.
 It can be used wherever you see the same logo while purchasing.

 18. Do I need to handle my bank card with care?

 All the information on the bank card is stored on the black magnetic strip on the back of the card.
 Do not store it near objects, devices having a magnetic field: mobile phones, speakers, refrigerators, conveyor belts in stores, etc. If the magnetic strip is damaged, the bank card is invalid and it needs to be replaced.

 19. What should I do if I lose my bank card?

 Contact your bank immediately once you notice that your bank card is missing.
 The sooner you act the more you could prevent unauthorized transactions on your card.

 20. What are the most common fees associated with the bank card?

-25. What should I do if I think some money disappeared from my bank account?
+21. What should I do if I notice that some money disappeared from my bank account?

 A student who does not receive any stipends from CEU (either a Full fee-paying student or a Partial or Full tuition award recipient).